M0kY/predict-gg/README.md

 Make a local copy of this repo: `https://github.com/M0kY/predict-gg.git`
 Setup a MongoDB database either on your local machine or remote https://cloud.mongodb.com.

+Create a collection named `gamestats` and import the data from `./dataset/gamestats.json`.
+If you want to gather your own data simply follow the instruction below on how to collect training data.

 Inside the folder of your local repo run
 `npm install`